daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 INSERT INTO users (name, email) VALUES ('Jack Dorsey', 'jack.dorsey@gmail.com');
   ```

-You should have similar screen like this below
+You should have similar screen like the one below

 ![screenshot of inserting records to table](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_6.jpg)